alvaro319/SwiftfulMapApp/README.md

 ### Summary: Map App

 This app displays a map region for several locations.
-From the top of the app, the user can select an arrow to view other locations/cities.
-If a location/city is selected the map region is updated.
+From the top of the app, the user can select an arrow to view other locations/cities to choose from.
+If a location/city is selected, the map region is updated.
 The user also has the option to learn more about the currently selected location/city.

 App Features:

 Technical features: